aleen42/PersonalWiki/qa/double_boot_system.md

 # may be /dev/diskN, in which N should be 0, 1 or any integer
 ```

-After that, unmount the USB before recording:
+And, unmount the USB before recording:

 ```bash
 diskutil unmountDisk /dev/diskN